Installing Shopping central with the wizard

 Remove WSAPIDKEY if you are not using Windows Servicing Assistant.

 Ensure that the parameters you provide are correct.
 No validation takes place for this part of the unattended installation nor are integration errors logged.
-If the integration fails, configure the parameters manually, refer to Integrating with Application Migration.
+If the integration fails, configure the parameters manually.

 If you want to integrate Shopping with Application Migration, add the following command-lines (substitute the [